danfuzz/samizdat/doc/language-guide/11-execution-trees.md

 **Note:** Strictly speaking, there is no need for these nodes to exist.
 However, they can be handy when generating execution trees.

-#### `interpolate` &mdash; `@interpolate{value: expression}`

-* `value: expression` &mdash; Expression node, which must yield a list when evaluated.

-This represents the interpolation of a generator, which must either produce no values or exactly one value when `collect`ed.

-When run, the node's `expression` is evaluated and must result in a generator.
-`collect` is called on the generator, producing a list.
-If the list is empty, then the result of evaluation of this node is void.
-If the list has a single element, then the result of evaluation is that single element value.
-All other evaluations are invalid (terminating the runtime).

 #### `jump` &mdash; `@jump{function: expression, (value: expression)?}`

 * `function: expression` (required) &mdash; An expression node that must